 The Oracle Cost-Based optimizer uses these statistics for calculating the optimal execution plans for a query.
 The query and the configuration parameters constitute the input for the optimizer to determine the best execution plan for each SQL statement.
-The default for GATHER\STATS\JOB in 10g and 11g is responsible for collecting optimizer statistics.
+The default for GATHER\STATS\JOB is responsible for collecting optimizer statistics.
 If this job is disabled for any reason, use other user defined DBMS\STATS scripts instead.
 You can use the following command to disable the default statistics job if you are planning to use custom scripts:

+'''

-Connect as SYS and EXEC DBMS\SCHEDULER.DISABLE('GATHER\STATS\JOB');
+Connect as SYS and EXEC DBMS_SCHEDULER.DISABLE('GATHER_STATS_JOB');

+'''